Leveraging Literacy for Everyday Life

 Discover Literacy resources are designed to ignite innovative and engaging approaches to teaching and literacy basics.
 Educators, students, and families can integrate these resources into their everyday lives to strengthen their literacy skills and become confident readers.

-Guide learning with thematically structured resources that harness the 5 Basic Skills of Literacy: Phonemic Awareness, Phonics, Fluency, Vocabulary, and Reading Comprehension.
+Guide learning with thematically structured resources that harness the 5 Basic Skills of Literacy: Phonological Awareness, Phonics, Fluency, Vocabulary, and Reading Comprehension.

 5 Basic Skills of Literacy